githubssj/onlyfans-1/README.md

 You can also run `go run main.go download photo username1234` when you are in the projects root directory.

+A list of commands can be found [here](https://github.com/januairi/go-of/blob/main/README.md#commands)

 go-of makes use of a config file in the users $HOME directory that can be YAML or JSON format.
 The file can be called ~/.go-of.json or ~/.go-of.yaml

 You can also set environment variables or pass the key-value pairs on the command line.